 In November 2004, CCBG Capital Trust I issued \$30.0 million of trust preferred securities which represent interest in the assets of the trust.
 The interest payments are due quarterly at 3-month LIBOR plus a margin of 1.90%, adjusted quarterly.
 Effective June 30, 2023, in accordance with the trust agreement and the Adjustable Interest Rate (LIBOR) Act of 2021, LIBOR will be replaced with 3-month CME term SOFR (secured overnight financing rate) as the interest rate index.
 The trust preferred securities will mature on December 31, 2034, and are redeemable upon approval of the Federal Reserve in whole or in part at the option of the Company at any time after December 31, 2009 and in whole at any time upon occurrence of certain events affecting their tax or regulatory capital treatment.
 Distributions on the trust preferred securities are payable quarterly on March 31, June 30, September 30, and December 31 of each year.
-CCBG Capital Trust I also issued \$ 0.9 million of common equity securities to CCBG.
-The proceeds of the offering of trust preferred securities and common equity securities as \$ 30.9 million junior subordinated deferrable interest note issued by the Company, which has terms similar to the trust preferred securities.
-On April 12, 2016, the Company retired \$ 10 million in face value of trust preferred securities were originally issued through CCBG Capital Trust I.
+CCBG Capital Trust I also issued \$0.9 million of common equity securities to CCBG.
+The proceeds of the offering of trust preferred securities and common equity securities were used to purchase a \$30.9 million junior subordinated deferrable interest note issued by the Company, which has terms similar to the trust preferred securities.
+On April 12, 2016, the Company retired \$10 million in face value of trust preferred securities that were auctioned as part of a liquidation of a pooled collateralized debt obligation fund.
+The trust preferred securities were originally issued through CCBG Capital Trust I.